...the re-commissioned Howling Commandos under Colonel "Happy Sam" Sawyer, are sent into North Korea to blow up a secret air base!

 In Star Trek II, the Wrath of Khan, Chekov is captured and recognized by Khan.

-But Chekov didn't appear in the first-season episode, "Space Seed", Khan appeared in, since the character wasn't created or cast until the next season!
+But Chekov didn't appear in the first-season episode, "Space Seed", since the Russian navigator wasn't created or cast...until the next season!

-How did Khan recognize somone he never met?)
+How did Khan recognize someone he never met?)

 And we finally got to see the only exclusive Sgt Fury-themed Marvel merchandise of the 1960s...a Sgt Fury and His Howling Commandos t-shirt (which, unlike most of the other Marvel shirts of the period, has never been reissued!)